 Rest easy knowing that you have your kitty’s health under control.
 No surprises, just a health monitoring litter that indicates potential health issues.

 With a health monitoring litter that instantly changes color based on the pH levels of your cat’s urine, you may be able to catch health concerns early, before they become a life-threatening condition.
-This early detection could make the difference between life and death because some of the conditions that Pretty Litter detects, like a urinary blockage, can become fatal in a matter of days or even hours.
+Conditions such as urinary stones, which can lead to urethral obstruction, are serious cat health concerns.
+This early detection could make the difference between life and death.

 Another benefit of catching things early is that you might save money in the long-run.
 By knowing what’s going on with your cat, you might be able to avoid expensive emergency vet visits.
 When going to the vet, you will be armed with some evidence of something going on, which might lead your vet to the tests they need to run quicker and more efficiently.

 Lastly, a health monitoring litter provides you with real-time data at your fingertips.
 You can seek veterinary care promptly if the litter indicates a potential health problem and already have an idea of what you’re dealing with.

 In addition to the health benefits, PrettyLitter also offers many other benefits such as low dust, low-tracking, lightweight, and the litter is delivered to your door every 30 days, right when you need it.